-Bleeding after delivery isn’t unusual and it is one of the main reasons we want to have IV access.
+Bleeding after delivery isn’t unusual and it is one of the main reasons we want to have IV immediate access.

-Remember, after delivery your placenta come off your uterus leaving an open wound (I sometimes call it a placental scab) that can bleed out huge amounts of blood flow if your uterus doesn’t cramp back down.
+Remember, after delivery your placenta come off your uterus leaving an open wound (I sometimes call it a placental scab) that can bleed out huge amounts of blood flow (postpartum hemorrhage) if your uterus doesn’t cramp back down.

 Pitocin After Delivery

 We most often give pitocin after delivery.
 This can be given as a shot, but a lot of women feel the best way is to have it in the IV in case you need several doses.
 It also allows us to give other medication besides pitocin if you were to bleed a lot.